A logic for temporal conditionals and a solution to the Sea Battle Puzzle: The logic for temporal conditionals

 Fix a serial tree $(W, R)$.
-Here are some auxiliary notations.
-A $R$-sequence $w_0 \dots w_n$ starting at the root is a \emph{history} of $w_n$.
-For any states $w$ and $u$, $u$ is a \emph{historical} state of $w$ if there is a $R$-sequence $u_0 \dots u_n$ s.t. $0 < n$, $u_0 = u$ and $u_n = w$. $w$ is a \emph{future} state of $u$ if $u$ is a historical state of $w$.
-Note that a state can not be a historical or future state of itself.
+A finite $R$-sequence $w_0 \dots w_n$ starting at the root is called a \emph{history} of $w_n$.
+For any states $w$ and $u$, $u$ is a \emph{historical} state of $w$ if there is a $R$-sequence $u_0 \dots u_n$ such that $0 < n$, $u_0 = u$ and $u_n = w$.
+If $u$ is a historical state of $w$, we also say that $w$ is a \emph{future} state of $u$.
+Note that no state in a tree can be a historical or future state of itself.